ibexa/documentation-developer/docs/guide/content_item_rendering.md

 ## Different views

-Besides the `full` view type, you can create many other view types.
+Besides the `full` view type, you can create other view types.
 They can be used for example when rendering children of a folder or when [embedding one Content item in another](../guide/templates.md#embedding-content-items).

 ## Listing children